domeniconappo/smfr/README.md

 **_Note: You have to create migrations in development and push them to GIT repo.
 Then you have to apply migrations on all systems where SMFR runs (dev, test, prod etc.)_**

-**_Note: If MySQL operations are extremely slow, this can depend on filesystem settings on the Linux OS.
-Follow this article to fix: http://phpforus.com/how-to-make-mysql-run-fast-with-ext4-on-ubuntu/_**

 #### Cassandra